zac-heisey/murray-lampert/_posts/2021-08-26-simple-homeowners-guide-to-san-diego-granny-flats.md

 San Diego continues to make significant changes that impact homeowners seeking to construct accessory dwelling units - many of them in positive ways.
 Some of those updates included:

 1. **New Resources** - City officials provide pre-approved ADU flat designs and instruction manuals to speed up construction.
 2. **Wide-Ranging Fees** - Location and granny flat type impacts fee costs.
 The fees range from $4,800 to over $80,000.
 The City of San Diego passed a waiver of development and impact fees, which saves local residents $17,000 on average.
 3. **Fee Waivers** - Encinitas homeowners who are building in-law suites up to 1,200 sq. ft can save approximately $3,500 in waived fees.
 4. **Expanded ADU Size** - In-law suites may be 1,200 sq. ft or 50% of the primary home’s size, whichever is less.
 This is up from 700 sq. ft.
 For example, if an existing house is 3,000 sq. ft, the attachment it can’t exceed 1,200 sq. ft in size.

-5. **No Vacation Rentals** - ADU rentals must have a minimum 30-day lease, which eliminates the granny flats from being used as short-term vacation rentals.
+5. **Vacation Rentals** - In some cases, short term vacation rentals - Air BNB’s are allowed.
+San Diego has a limited number of licenses obtainable through the City Treasurer.
+Check your local municipality for more information.

 ### Planning, Designing, and Building an ADU in San Diego